VoxedAi/frontend/RefactorPlan.md

 - [x] Differentiate notes buttons 3 subtasks
     - [x] Make the dropdown button not propagate and separate opening dropdown and opening notes component
     - [x] Individual note buttons need to open the notes themselves
-- [ ] Update create/edit modal
+- [x] Update create/edit modal
-- [ ] New note button in sidebar needs to pull up note creation modal (from note.tsx)
+- [x] New note button in sidebar needs to pull up note creation modal (from note.tsx)
-- [ ] Note editing modal (edit button needs to work on list cards).
+- [x] Note editing modal (edit button needs to work on list cards).
 Just use the existing note creation modal and pre-populate the details

 ## Phase 2: Chat Implementation

 ### 2.1 Message Handling System

 The new Chat component has UI for messages but lacks actual sending/receiving functionality.
+To see how old code worked read old_code/NotebookDetail.tsx and old_code/components/ChatInterface.tsx

 **Tasks:**
 - [ ] Implement message sending functionality from original ChatInterface
 - [ ] Set up message receiving and streaming response display
 - [ ] Add proper user/assistant message styling from the old ChatInterface
 - [ ] Implement the auto-resize textarea functionality
-- [ ] Add loading indicators during message sending/receiving
+- [ ] Ensure message streaming (no auto scroll)
 - [ ] Check console logs for any errors
 - [ ] Take screenshot of working chat interface